Friendly-Technologies/Friendly-LwM2M-Client/docs/description/build.md

 * Run the `wpp_env_setup.sh` script to install the necessary utilities.
 Use sudo permission to run the script.
 After successfully downloading, installing, and completing the installation process, the script generates documentation about the WPP library using Doxygen and automatically opens a web page to view the documentation.<br />
   `sudo bash wpp_env_setup.sh`
 * Start **VSCode** and go to the open workspace which set up for this project **File → Open Workspace from File**.<br />
-* In the opened window, specify the path to the file `vs-code-wakaamaplus.code-workspace` located in the **2305-WakaamaPlus** repository.
+* In the opened window, specify the path to the file `vs-code-wpp.code-workspace` located in the **2305-WakaamaPlus** repository.
 * After the workspace has loaded, go to **Extensions** `(Ctrl+Shift+x)`, set **Recommended** `(Text field: @recommended)` in the extensions filter, and then install all recommended extensions.

 \image html build_2.png